mseri/kokoro-reader/README.md

 A simple text-to-speech CLI tool using the Kokoro speech synthesis engine.

-> **Note**: This repository also includes an experimental version (`chatterbox-reader.py`) that uses the [streaming version of Chatterbox](https://github.com/davidbrowne17/chatterbox-streaming).
+> **Note**: This repository also includes an experimental version (`chatterbox-reader.py`) in teh `#chatterbox` branch, using [streaming version of Chatterbox](https://github.com/davidbrowne17/chatterbox-streaming) instead of `kokoro`.
 However, this version is currently very slow and not suitable for practical use at the moment.
+The `#moshi` branch contains a version using Moshi TTS, even more experimental and not recommended for use.

 ## Features